-Accelerator’s art project in 2018 consists of a film programme with a series of video works.
-It will be shown in Södra huset at Stockholm University on a large screen in the space outside the university library.
+Accelerator’s art project in 2018 consisted of a film programme with a series of video works.
+It was shown in Södra huset at Stockholm University on a large screen in the space outside the university library.

-Date: 24-27 April.
-The opening of the film programme is at 13.00, April 24.
-The films will be shown during university opening hours during a four-day period.
+Date: 24-27 April on university opening hours during a four-day period.

 Location: entrance to Stockholm University Library, Universitetsvägen 14 D, Frescati.

-Participating artists are: Sofia Hultén, AUJIK (Stefan Larsson), Gunilla Klingberg, Liv Strand, Kihlberg & Henry, Katarina Löfström, Debora Elgeholm, Viking Eggeling
+Participating artists: Sofia Hultén, AUJIK (Stefan Larsson), Gunilla Klingberg, Liv Strand, Kihlberg & Henry, Katarina Löfström, Debora Elgeholm, Viking Eggeling

 About the artists and films in the programme: